Skip to Main Content

 In situations where Plymouth staff are collaborating authors and only the lead or corresponding author retains a copy of the manuscript, we have drafted the below email template that staff may wish to adapt and send to the lead author to aid with requesting a copy for deposit.

-In addition, when all else fails, be reassured that we can record your article without a manuscript as an 'exception' under part 38(b) of the policy: “The individual whose output is being submitted to the REF experienced a delay in securing the final peer-reviewed text (for instance, where a paper has multiple authors).”
+If this scenario causes a delay in obtaining the manuscript, be reassured that we can record an 'exception' under the policy: "The individual whose output is being submitted to the REF experienced a delay in securing the final peer-reviewed text (for instance, where a paper has multiple authors).”
+The delay should be 'reasonable' as per this scenario.

 ----------------------------------------------------